FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 8. Practical Insights for Formulators

-Cyclotene is valued for its ability to impart a rich, caramel-like sweetness to both flavors and fragrances.
-It synergizes well with vanilla, chocolate, and nutty notes, enhancing the overall complexity of formulations.
+Cyclotene is valued for its ability to impart a rich, sweet character to both flavors and fragrances.
+It synergizes well with other sweet and creamy notes, enhancing the overall profile.
 Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering sweetness.
-Cyclotene is often underutilized in savory applications, where it can add subtle depth and warmth.
+It is often under-utilized in savory applications, where it can add depth and complexity.

 Citation hooks: FlavScents; industry practice